Tax Reduction Plans for Small Businesses In 2025

 • Tools

 If your company doesn’t already have an accountable plan for employee reimbursement, your employees will likely ask you for one.
 Under the new tax nexus, employees cannot deduct miscellaneous unreimbursed employee expenses.
-Giving your employees an accountable plan for reimbursements helps employees save money on taxes, as well as aids the business’s overall tax plan.
+Giving your employees an accountable plan for reimbursements helps them save money on taxes and aids the business’s overall tax plan.
 Using this approach is a win-win.

 Advisable Tax Elections

 Making smart decisions for your tax elections is an ongoing process that requires continued deliberation.
-However, there are several ways to reduce taxable income by being strategic about business expenditures.
+However, there are several ways to reduce taxable income, such as being strategic about business expenditures.
 You should investigate your depreciation for these items to see if it might be more advisable to spread your purchases across multiple tax years instead of deducting the full price at one time.

 As an example, let’s assume you are in the 15% tax bracket now, but you expect to bump into the 35% tax bracket over the next couple of years due to your business growth.
 If you apply the $10,000 deduction, you would stand to save $1500 in taxes.
 Depreciation over 5-7 years would produce total savings in the 35% bracket of around $3500 or $2000 or more.